Little Scrub Island

+Geography

+Little Scrub Island is a rocky island surrounded by choppy waters that contribute to making the shoreline inhospitable.
+The island has no beaches nor bodies of freshwater.
+It covers an area of 1.2 ha and rises to a maximum of elevation of 16 m above sea level.
+It is located 500 m west of the bigger Scrub Island and 1.3 km northeast of the main island of Anguilla.

 Flora and fauna

 The island was completely stripped of flora by Hurricane Luis in 1995 and Hurricane Lenny in 1999.
-Since then, the flora has recovered.
-Morning glory (Ipomea violaceae) and prickly pear cactus (Opuntia dillenii) are found, being vital to the Little Scrub ground lizard (Ameiva corax) which is unique to the island.
+Since then, the flora has recovered; morning glory (Ipomea violaceae) and prickly pear cactus (Opuntia dillenii) can be found in abundance on the island.
+These two plants are the main food source of Pholidoscelis corax, also known as the Little Scrub Island ground lizard, which is endemic to the island.

 The island provides a nesting site for various birds, including the brown noddy, bridled tern, sooty tern, roseate tern, and the brown booby.
-Several dove (Zenaida aurita) nests were also identified during a 2010 survey, along with a single Audubon's shearwater nest.
-Brown pelicans also used the island at that time, but were not observed to be nesting.
+Several dove (Zenaida aurita) nests were also identified during a 2010 survey, along with a single Sargasso shearwater nest.
+Brown pelicans also used the island at that time, but they were not observed to be nesting.